A Deep Knowledge Distillation framework for EEG assisted enhancement of single-lead ECG based sleep staging

 The value of T was chosen as 1, as given in \cite{hinton2015distilling} and alpha was empirically chosen to provide ideal weights to distillation and classification loss. \end{enumerate} The mechanism followed of the distillation methods is as follows:

 \begin{enumerate} \item \textbf{AT+SD+CL(proposed method)}: Step 1 is executed followed by step 2 with $ \alpha = 0.5$ in $Eq.\ref{eq:4}$. \item \textbf{AT+CL(ablation method)}: Step 1 is executed followed by step 2 with $ \alpha = 0$ in $Eq.\ref{eq:4}$, which results in training on the classification loss independently in $Eq.\ref{eq:1}$. \item \textbf{SD+CL(ablation method)}: Only step 2 is executed with $ \alpha = 0.5$ in $Eq.\ref{eq:4}$. \end{enumerate} \footnote{AT: Attention Transfer; SD: Softmax Distillation; CL: Classification Loss} Each configuration was trained for 150 epochs with learning rate(LR) of $10^{-3}$.
-The model was implemented in Pytorch on an Nvidia GTX3090Ti 24GB GPU. \footnote{\href{https://github.com/Acrophase/Sleep_Staging_KD}{Link to code repository}}
+The model was implemented in Pytorch on an Nvidia GTX3090Ti 24GB GPU. \footnote{Code will be provided on acceptance}